symbiote-h2020/ResourceAccessProxyPlugin/README.md

 ## Running

-You can run this enabler as any other spring boot application.
+You can run this component as any other spring boot application.

 `./gradlew bootRun`